dmitry-ivanov/laravel-console-logger/README.md

 3. Now your command is loggable!

-    You have auto-rotation, email notifications for errors, auto saving to DB, set of useful info added to each iteration and even more cool features right out of the box!
+    You have logs separated by commands and by dates, auto-rotation, global error handler, email notifications for errors, auto saving to DB, set of useful info added to each iteration, context support for each type of message and even more cool features right out of the box!

     These PSR-3 methods are available for you:
     - `logDebug`